mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 - EducationOrganizations (Schools)

 **Scenarios:**
-1. Create a StudentEducationOrganizationAssociation for the Student Enrolled in Gradelevel EE
+1. Create a StudentEducationOrganizationAssociation for **Student A**
     - Include all elements except StudentCharacteristicsDescriptors (ADP, RAEL, IMMIGRANT, SLIFE)
-2. Create a StudentEducationOrganizationAssociation for the Student Enrolled in Gradelevel 1
+2. Create a StudentEducationOrganizationAssociation for **Student B**
-3. Create a StudentEducationOrganizationAssociation for the Student Enrolled in Gradelevel PA
+3. Create a StudentEducationOrganizationAssociation for **Student E**

 ## Resource: StudentEarlyEducationProgramAssociations
 **Description:**
-This association represents Students in either School Readiness or Early Childhood Family Education programs.
+This association now represents Students in either MARSS (School Readiness Plus, Early Childhood Special Education, or Voluntary Pre-Kindergarten) or non-MARSS (School Readiness or Early Childhood Family Education) early education programs.
 Notes:
+- MARSS Early Childhood Screening (aka Preschool Screening) is covered in [this program association](/sandbox_cert_c_spas.md#resource-studentearlychildhoodscreeningprogramassociations).
 - The "EE-SR" and "EE-ECFE" program types are the programs intended for use with Early Education Data.
 These can also be used to cover the Early Ed programs formerly described as "SR/AB" and "ECFE/AB", respectively.
 - "End Reason Code" below correlates to "reasonExitedDescriptor" (see the similarly named Data Mapping Matrix tab)

 **Prerequisite Data:**
 - Schools
 - Program - where ProgramTypeDescriptor = "EE-SR"
+- Program - where ProgramTypeDescriptor = "EE-SR+"
 - Program - where ProgramTypeDescriptor = "EE-ECFE"
+- Program - where ProgramTypeDescriptor = "EE-ECSE"
+- Program - where ProgramTypeDescriptor = "EE-VPK"
 - Students

 **Scenarios:**
-1. Associate gradelevel EE Enrolled Student with this SR StudentEarlyEducationProgramAssociation
+1. Associate **Student A** with an EE-SR Program
-    - Begin Date: 9/5/2020
+    - Begin Date: 9/5/2023
-    - End Date: 6/11/2021 (default to last day in the school year)
+    - End Date: 6/11/2024 (default to last day in the school year)
     - End Reason Code = PE-01
     - Membership: 640
     - Attendance: 580
     - Submit funding sources PF and CC
-2. Associate same gradelevel EE Enrolled Student with this ECFE StudentEarlyEducationProgramAssociation
+2. Add an association for **Student A**, with an EE-ECFE Program
-    - Begin Date =  9/5/2020
+    - Begin Date = 9/5/2023
-    - End Date = 10/15/2020
+    - End Date = 10/15/2023
     - End Reason Code = PE-02
     - Membership Hours = 40
     - Attendance Hours = 30
     - Submit funding sources PF, CC and TITLE
+3. Demonstrate how **Student A** can be simultaneously associated with an Early Childhood Screening Association (aka Preschool Screening) with the same Begin Date of 9/5/2023.
-3. Associate gradelevel 1 Enrolled Student with an ECFE StudentEarlyEducationProgramAssociation
+4. Associate **Student B** with an EE-ECFE Program
-    - Begin Date: 10/6/2020
+    - Begin Date: 10/6/2023
-    - End Date: 6/11/2020  (default to last day in the school year)
+    - End Date: 6/11/2024 (default to last day in the school year)
     - Membership: 640
     - Attendance: 580
     - Submit funding sources ECFE and CC
-4. Associate gradelevel PA Enrolled Student with an SR StudentEarlyEducationProgramAssociation
+5. Associate **Student C** with an EE-SR Program
-    - Begin Date: 9/7/2020
+    - Begin Date: 9/7/2023
-    - End Date: 6/11/2020  (default to last day in the school year)
+    - End Date: 6/11/2024 (default to last day in the school year)
     - Membership: 640
     - Attendance: 580
     - Submit funding sources CSPF and OD
+6. Add an association for **Student C** with an EE-ECSE Program starting on the same date demonstrating that they can be associated with both EE-ECSE and EE-SR at the same time.
+    - Begin Date: 9/7/2023
+    - End Date: 6/11/2024 (default to last day in the school year)
+    - Membership: 640
+    - Attendance: 580
+7. Associate **Student D** with an EE-ECSE Program
+    - Begin Date: 10/17/2023
+    - End Date: 6/11/2024 (default to last day in the school year)
+    - Membership: 540
+    - Attendance: 500
+8. Associate **Student E** with an EE-SR+ Program
+    - Begin Date: 9/5/2023
+    - End Date: 6/11/2024 (default to last day in the school year)
+    - Program Section Descriptor of Section D
+    - Membership: 60 (days)
+    - Attendance: 50
+9. Associate **Student F** with an EE-VPK Program
+    - Begin Date: 9/5/2023
+    - End Date: 6/11/2024 (default to last day in the school year)
+    - Program Section Descriptor of Section F
+    - Membership: 60
+    - Attendance: 50
+10. Change **Student C's** association from EE-SR to EE-VPK
+    - Demonstrate how a Program Section Descriptor will now be required, and enter Section J
+11. Please demonstrate how your software differentiates between various program choices, in particular how users will tell the difference between Early Childhood Screening (EE-ECS) and Early Childhood Special Education (EE-ECSE).

 ## Resource: StudentHomelessProgramAssociation
 **Description:**